Tom Pendergast (footballer): Season 1889-90

-Thomas Pendergast made his club and League debut as a 19 year old on 19 October 1889.
+Thomas Pendergast made his club and League debut as a 19-year-old on 19 October 1889.
 The match was played at Thorneyholme Road, Accrington and the visitors were Burnley.
 Pendergast played as a left-sided inside forward.
-The match ended 2-2.
-He played 16 of Accrington' 22 League fixtures, all at Inside-Forward and he scored six goals in the season.
-The Lancashire Evening Post of 20 November 1889 made reference to Pendergast's first club and League goal which put Accrington 1-0 up.
+The match ended 2—2.
+He played 16 of Accrington's 22 League fixtures, all as an Inside Forward and he scored six goals that season.
+The Lancashire Evening Post of 20 November 1889 made reference to Pendergast's first club and League goal which put Accrington 1–0 up.
 "Directly afterwards, however, Pendergast drew first blood."
 The article also states that Pendergast had a shot saved by Jimmy Warner not long after he scored.
-During the first-half Villa had taken a 2-1 lead and it was Pendergast who put them back in front.
+During the first half Villa had taken a 2–1 lead and it was Pendergast who put them back in front.
 "The Reds (Accrington) had a fruitless corner, but before long Pendergast scored with a simple shot.

 He later played for Accrington Stanley and was a director of that club for many years.